Discovery of a 584.65 Hz Burst Oscillation in the Low Mass X-Ray Binary 4U 1730--22: Results

 where $P_{\rm s}$ is the power of the signal, $N_{\rm m}$ and $N_{\rm bkg}$ are the total and background X-ray photons collected during the burst interval.
-We took $N_{\rm bkg}$ from the averaged count rate before the burst.
-The power $P_{\rm s}$ and its standard deviation were estimate from \citet{Bilous19} based on the measured power, $P_{\rm m}$.
-We obtained the fractional amplitude rms is $(12.5\pm1.8)\%$.
+Compared with the high count rate of the burst, the background contribution can be neglected \citep[see also][]{Mahmoodifar19,Remillard22}.
+We adopted an approximate relation, $A_{rms}\approx\sqrt{P_{\rm s}/N_{\rm m}}$.
+The power $P_{\rm s}$ and its standard deviation were estimate from \citet{Groth75} and \citet{Vaughan94} \citep[see also][]{Bilous19} based on the measured power, $P_{\rm m}$.
+We obtained the fractional rms amplitude to be $(8.0\pm1.1)\%$.

 Using the oscillation frequency at the highest $Z_1^2$ power, in Fig.~\ref{fig:prof}, we folded the pulse profile of burst \#4 in the 0.2--10 keV in 16 phase bins from the 4 s interval marked by vertical dashed lines in the left panel in Fig.~\ref{fig:pow}.
-The sinusoidal model, $A+B\sin(2\pi\nu t-\phi_0)$, has been applied to fit the pulse profile, resulting in the best fitted values and 1-sigma uncertainties, $A=544.0\pm5.8$, $B=61.1\pm8.2$ and $\phi_0=-(0.56\pm0.02)\pi$, respectively.
-The goodness of fit has the minimum $\chi^2$ of 14.2 for 13 degree of freedom, i.e., 16 phase bins minus three model parameters, indicating a good fit.
+The sinusoidal model, $A+B\sin(2\pi\nu t-\phi_0)$, has been applied to fit the pulse profile, resulting in the best-fitted values and 1$\sigma$ uncertainties, $A=544.0\pm5.8$, $B=61.1\pm8.2$ and $\phi_0=-(0.56\pm0.02)\pi$, respectively.
+The goodness of fit has the minimum $\chi^2$ of 14.2 for 13 degrees of freedom, i.e., 16 phase bins minus three model parameters, indicating a good fit.
+The fractional rms amplitude from the folded profile, $B/\sqrt{2}A$, is consistent with the previous result.

+We have also searched for the possible presence of the second harmonics related to the burst oscillation frequency.
+We have found no significant signal and put an upper limits of the fractional rms amplitude of 2.6\% and the significance level of $1.3\sigma$ for a single trial.